The New York City Urban Debate League’s mission is to provide access to debate for all students.

 We recognize that there are many different types of debate leagues.
 If you seek a competitively focused environment, you may find a better fit elsewhere.
 If you seek to expose your students to debate and nurture all NYCUDL students in development through this wonderful activity, we think you will be happy to call the NYCUDL home!

-The League membership fee covers participation in five regular season virtual tournaments and the City Championships with up to ten entries for our regular season tournaments (maximum of 20-30 students based on debate events) and up to ten qualified entries in each division for the City Championships.
-Entries for the end of year State Championships requires an additional fee.
+The League membership fee covers participation in five regular season virtual tournaments and the City Championships with up to ten entries for our regular season tournaments (maximum of 20-30 students based on debate events) and all qualified entries at our end of the year championships.

 Membership also includes curricular materials, professional development workshops, debate night opportunities, summer debate institute scholarship opportunities and other year round debate programming.